django-cms/djangocms-attributes-field/README.rst

 .. note::

     This project is considered 3rd party (no supervision by the `django CMS Association <https://www.django-cms.org/en/about-us/>`_).
-Join us on `Slack                 <https://www.django-cms.org/slack/>`_ for more information.
+    Join us on `Discord <https://www.django-cms.org/discord/>`_ for more information.

 .. image:: preview.gif